froboy/yusaopeny_docs/content/en/docs/wiki/Secure-devops-for-composer-2-release.md

 composer selfupdate --1
 ```

-If you are faced with any issues connect with the Open Y team on GitHub ([create issue](https://github.com/ymcatwincities/openy/issues/new)) and the #developers channel [on Slack](https://openy.org/contact).
+If you are faced with any issues connect with the Y USA Open Y team on GitHub ([create issue](https://github.com/ymcatwincities/openy/issues/new)) and the #developers channel [on Slack](https://openy.org/contact).